flyingmachine/brave-clojure-web/content/6-do-things.md

                              {:name "left-foot" :size 2}])
 ```

 This is a vector of maps.
-Each inner map has the name of the body part
+Each map has the name of the body part and
-and relative size of the body part.
+relative size of the body part.
 Look, I know that only anime
 characters have eyes 1/3 the size of their head, but just go with it,
 OK?